Free Scaling Retail Business Guide

 The main advantage for sellers in this marketplace business model is that the marketplace helps attract new buyers.
 In turn, buyers get access to a limited resource for a considerable fee.
 This approach will work if the value proposition is very strong to entice consumers to pay a subscription in order to buy something.

 A weak point of this business model is gaining and retaining customers.
-You may need several email funnels or lots of advertising on social networks to convey the value of the marketplace to customers and encourage them to get a subscription.
+You may need several email or text blast funnels or lots of advertising on social networks to convey the value of the marketplace to customers and encourage them to get a subscription.

 Examples of C2C marketplaces that work on subscriptions are Love Home Swap, a home switch site, and OkCupid and Tinder, dating sites.
 Resources like these usually identify customer preferences to offer personalized services, thus justifying the subscription fee.